-In January of 2012, the Board of Directors of the Company approved the 2012 Equity Incentive Plan (the "2012 Plan).
+In January 2012, the Board of Directors of the Company approved the 2012 Equity Incentive Plan (the "2012 Plan).
 The 2012 Plan authorized the issuance of up to 6,553,986 shares of common stock for awards of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units, performance units, performance shares, and other stock or cash awards.
+In August 2013, the Board of Directors of the Company approved an amendment to the 2012 Plan to increase the number of shares of common stock that may be issued under the 2012 Plan by 5,000,000 shares, for an aggregate of 11,553,996 shares issuable under the 2012 Plan.
 The 2012 Plan terminates ten years after its adoption.

-No restricted stock was issued during the three months ended June 30, 2012.
-There were 58,342 shares of restricted stock cancelled due to terminations during the three months ended June 30, 2012.
+There were 1,380,000 shares of restricted stock issued during the three and six months ended September 30, 2012, respectively.
+There were no shares of restricted stock cancelled due to terminations during the three and six months ended September 30, 2012.

-During the three months ended June 30, 2013, the Company issued an aggregate of 60,000 restricted stock units with immediate vesting to a consultant.
+During the six months ended September 30, 2013, the Company issued an aggregate of 60,000 restricted stock units with immediate vesting to a consultant.